thejsway/thejsway/manuscript/chapter04.md

 * The **condition** is evaluated once before the loop runs each time.
 If it's true, the code runs.
 If not, the code doesn't run.

 * The **final expression** is evaluated after the loop runs each time.
-It's often used to update the value of the variable associated to the loop condition, as we saw in the `while` loop example.
+It's often used to update the value of the variable associated to the loop condition, as we saw in the previous example.

 ### The loop counter